alexdelorenzo/cast_control/README.md

 # 📺 Control Chromecasts from Linux
+`chromecast_mpris` allows you to control media playback on casting devices and view playback information from the Linux desktop.

+### Integrations
-Control your Chromecast and casting devices via [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).
+`chromecast_mpris` controls Chromecasts and casting devices via [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).

 MPRIS is the standard media player interface on Linux desktops.
-`chromecast_mpris` allows you to control media playback on casting devices, and to view details about the media that's playing.

-#### Integrations
 MPRIS integration is [enabled by default](https://github.com/KDE/plasma-workspace/tree/master/applets/mediacontroller) in Plasma Desktop, and, along with GNOME's volume control widget, [there are widgets for GNOME](https://extensions.gnome.org/extension/1379/mpris-indicator-button/), too. [`playerctl` provides a CLI](https://github.com/altdesktop/playerctl) for controlling media players through MPRIS.

 Check out [▶️mpris_server](https://github.com/alexdelorenzo/mpris_server) if you want to integrate MPRIS support into your media player.